tchapeaux/love-gameoflive/README.md

 An implementation of Conway's Game of Life using LÖVE and MoonScript

+More info on Conway's Game of Life http://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

 More info on LÖVE: http://love2d.org

 More info on MoonScript: http://moonscript.org

 Features